Free Radicals in the Body: Skin Damage and Protection

 Free Radical in the Body and Their Harmful Effects

-Free radical in the body are highly reactive molecules usually with unpaired electrons in the body.
 Though free radical in the body are produced by the body itself through normal metabolic processes, exposure to external factors, like pollution, unhealthy diet, and UV light, greatly increases its levels.
-These molecules can cause cell, protein, and DNA damage, leading to oxidative stress, contributing to aging, inflammation, and various diseases that include cancer and cardiovascular issues.

-UV light damage to skin is probably one of the most common ways in which external factors can increase free radical in the body.
 When skin is exposed to ultraviolet rays, it sparks off a chain reaction of free radical production by compromising the cellular structure of the skin.
-This works over time to cause sunburns, premature aging-imposition of wrinkles or age spots, and sometimes skin cancer.

 UV Light Damage to Skin and Its Connection to Free Radical